ELTE-DH/rhyming-dictionary/README.md

 # Rhyming Dictionary of Hungarian Canonical poetry:

-The rhyming dictionary were generated automatically on the basis of [_ELTE Poetry Corpus_](https://github.com/ELTE-DH/poetry-corpus), which is a database containing all the poems of 50 Hungarian canonical writers with the annotations of grammatical properties and poetic features related to sound devices.
+The rhyming dictionary were generated automatically on the basis of [_ELTE Poetry Corpus_](https://github.com/ELTE-DH/poetry-corpus), which is a database containing all the poems of 53 Hungarian canonical writers with the annotations of grammatical properties and poetic features related to sound devices.

+## Size:

+650 561 rhyme pairs and their grammatical, phonological and positional features described below

 ## Formats: